GenesisFR/DS1TroubleshootingGuide/README.md

 - [Enable Directplay](#enable-directplay).
 - Add `dpnsvr = false` to the top of [\<config-file\>](#glossary) (or [\<config-file-LOA\>](#glossary) for LOA).

+## Can't zoom out anymore

+This issue only happens when using SeeFar with `Minimum Camera Distance` set to `0` and zooming all the way in.

+To fix the problem, go through the following steps:

+1. Go to `Options -> Game -> More`.
+2. Set `Minimum Camera Distance` to `1` or higher.
+3. Hit OK.
+4. Save the game.

+To prevent it from happening, do not set `Minimum Camera Distance` to `0` again.
+You'll also have to repeat the steps above when starting a new game.

 ## Cannot find world:global:vosounds in gas tree

 Your game files are corrupted.
 Reinstall the game.